 Simmering Capabilities

-Those that plan to do more than just boil water will want a stove with quality flame control.
+Those who plan to do more than just boil water will want a stove with quality flame control.
 Most canister and liquid fuel models have a twist valve to adjust the height of the flame, but a built-in regulator or advanced valve system is what truly improves a stove’s ability to simmer.
 Some stoves that simmer well include MSR’s WhisperLite Universal and PocketRocket 2, as well as the Jetboil MiniMo.
 On the other hand, basic liquid-fuel stoves (like the standard WhisperLite) and all-in-one systems like the Jetboil Flash typically don’t have the ability to run smoothly at low heat, although you can usually keep a small flame going with skillful regulation of the fuel valve (i.e., a whole lot of babysitting).

 Backpacking stove (adjusting the Soto WindMaster's flame)

-Soto's WindMaster has great flame control
+Soto's WindMaster has great flame control | Credit: Jason Hummel

 Wind Resistance and Windscreens

 As we’ve touched on throughout this article, backpacking stoves and wind don’t get along.
 Strong winds can quickly put out your flame, and re-igniting your stove can be a major hassle in gusty conditions.
 For the best performance in blustery weather, all-in-one systems are far and away the best choice.
 The MSR WindBurner, for example, leaves very little of the stove exposed to the elements.
-Non-integrated stoves, on the other hand, typically will require the purchase of a separate windscreen or set-up in a well-protected area at camp.
+Non-integrated stoves, on the other hand, typically will require the purchase of a separate windscreen or setup in a well-protected area at camp.
 Alcohol and wood-burning stoves fall at the bottom of the pack in terms of wind resistance, and it might take some practice and patience to get an even and consistent flame.
-If you backpack in consistently windy conditions—think above-treeline locations like Fourteeners in Colorado or the High Sierra—consider whether or not you need added protection before heading out.
+If you backpack in consistently windy conditions—think above-treeline locations like 14ers in Colorado or the High Sierra—consider whether or not you need added protection before heading out.

 If you have a screw-on or other detached stove and want to invest in a windscreen, we love this MSR model.
 At $20 and 2 ounces all in (to make it even lighter, we leave the bottom portion behind and only bring the wraparound sleeve), this simple piece of lightweight aluminum protects your otherwise exposed flame from the wind.
 In practice, the metal reflects heat to help warm your pot quicker, and less wind keeps the flame centered under the pot for better efficiency.
 The metal is thin and malleable so that it’s easy to get into place, and we think it’s worth carrying even when backpacking in moderate wind.